magic-wormhole/magic-wormhole-protocols/file-transfer-protocol.md

 * `error`: use the value to throw a TransferError and terminates
 * `transit`: use the value to build the Transit instance
 * `answer`:
- * if `message_ack: ok` is in the value (we're in text-mode), then exit with success
+    * if `message_ack: "ok"` is in the value (we're in text-mode), then exit with success
- * if `file_ack: ok` in the value (and we're in file/directory mode), then wait for Transit to connect, then send the file through Transit, then wait for an ack (via Transit), then exit
+    * if `file_ack: "ok"` in the value (and we're in file/directory mode), then wait for Transit to connect, then send the file through Transit, then wait for an ack (via Transit), then exit

-The sender can handle all of these keys in the same message, or spaced out over multiple ones.
-It will ignore any keys it doesn't recognize, and will completely ignore messages that don't contain any recognized key.
-The only constraint is that the message containing `message_ack` or `file_ack` is the last one: it will stop looking for wormhole messages at that point.
+~~The sender can handle all of these keys in the same message, or spaced out over multiple ones.~~ **This is strongly discouraged!** *Probably no implementation supports receiving multiple messages in one, and no one sends multiple at once.* ~~It will ignore any keys it doesn't recognize, and will completely ignore messages that don't contain any recognized key.~~ *As all capabilities are explained during version negotiation, every sender knows what keys are supported by the other side.
+No unsupported values should be transferred.* The only constraint is that the message containing `message_ack` or `file_ack` is the last one: it will stop looking for wormhole messages at that point (the wormhole connection may be closed after the ack).

 ## Recipient